 Overall, the cost of rent in Steamboat Springs ranges widely.
 Studio apartments within the community and the metro area are around $967 a month.
 One-bedroom apartments in both areas cost only slightly more at approximately $974 a month.
-A second bedroom cost residents about $300 more each month, while a three-bedroom apartment costs approximately $1,800 a month.
+A second bedroom costs residents about $300 more each month, while a three-bedroom apartment costs approximately $1,800 a month.

-Rental costs in each Steamboat Springs neighborhood is different.
+Rental costs in each Steamboat Springs neighborhood are different.
 Monthly rents in the Elk River Road / County Road 44 neighborhood currently hover at about $1,623.
 Route 40 Catamount Drive has a slightly more expensive average rental price of about $1,690.
 The Mount Harris and Battle Creek area has rental costs averaging approximately $1,841 a month.
 Apartment hunters within the Center City area will find some of the most costly residences in the area, with average costs at $1,862 each month.

 Like most communities, utility costs can be managed according to the size of the home and the amenities required for comfort.
 Average utility bills in Colorado are about $348 a month, including electricity, water/sewer, heat, cable TV, internet, and waste.

 Compared to other areas of the country, these costs may seem inexpensive.
 Because the state produces natural gas, heating costs are often lower than other states.

 Overall, people within the Steamboat Springs community pay around 21.7 percent less for food compared to the country's average.